30 Productive Sunday Journal Prompts to Kickstart the Week

 Use Sunday journal prompts

-Feel free to get creative and explore different themes like personal growth, relationships, or self-care.
+Feel free to get creative and explore themes like personal growth, relationships, or self-care.

 Embrace freewriting